TGM-Oldenburg/TVOLAP/README.md

 - Copy the relevant source code (``TVOLAP.cpp``, ``TVOLAP.h``, ``fft.cpp`` and ``fft.h``), include it in your project (or generate libTVOLAP static library and link against this) and include us as author of this (and only this) program part.
 Include the reference.
 This information should be clearly visible in your release.
 You have to copyleft your sources / license your software under a GPL.
 - Link dynamically to the generated shared library libTVOLAP, include ``TVOLAP.h`` and make clearly visible, that this processing functionality is provided by us.
 Include the reference.
 Then, you do not have to licence your program under a GPL.

-If there are any questions please feel free to contact me: Email: hagenvontronje1@gmx.de
+If there are any questions, please feel free to contact me: Email: hagenvontronje1@gmx.de